scds/text-analysis-2/ner.md

 ### Stemming or lemmatization

 A word can be expressed in different forms; for example, pluralized nouns (“pickle”, “pickles”) or conjugated verbs (“pickling”, “pickle”, “pickled”).
-Although we humans recognize that they are variations the same word, a computer must be instructed to regard them as such.
+Although we humans recognize that they are semantically related, a computer must be instructed to regard them as such.
 For the purposes of being able to compare like with like, many NLP workflows involve reducing words to their root form, or *lemma*.

 There are two approaches to the task of determining the lemma of a word in NLP:
 * stemming, a faster but more error-prone technique that works by chopping off the end of a word in the hopes that it will achieve the intended goal most of the time, and